Emergent rate-based dynamics in duplicate-free populations of spiking neurons: Abstract

 \section{Abstract}

-Can the dynamics of Spiking Neural Networks (SNNs) approximate the dynamics of Recurrent Neural Networks (RNNs)?
+{Can Spiking Neural Networks} (SNNs) approximate the dynamics of Recurrent Neural Networks (RNNs)?
 Arguments in classical mean-field theory based on laws of large numbers provide a positive answer when each neuron in the network has many ``duplicates'', i.e. other neurons with almost perfectly correlated inputs.
-Using a disordered network model that guarantees the absence of duplicates, we show that duplicate-free SNNs can converge to RNNs, thanks to the concentration of measure phenomenon.
-This result broadens the mechanistic plausibility of rate-based theories in neuroscience.
+Using a disordered network model that guarantees the absence of duplicates, we show that duplicate-free SNNs can converge to RNNs, thanks to the concentration of measure phenomenon. {This result reveals a general mechanism underlying the emergence of rate-based dynamics in large SNNs.}

-Neurons in the brain interact via spikes -- short and stereotyped membrane potential deflections -- commonly modeled as Dirac pulses \cite{RieWar97, GerKis02}.
-SNNs with recurrent connectivity are simplified models of real networks with the essential biological feature of spike-based neuronal communication.
-On the contrary, traditional RNNs are continuous dynamical systems where abstract rate neurons directly transmit their firing rate to other neurons, a type of communication which is not biological.
-Despite their inferior realism, RNNs continue to play a central role in theoretical neuroscience because they can be trained by modern machine learning methods \cite{Bar17}, they can be analysed using tools from statistical physics \cite{AmiGut85b,SomCri88,MasOst18,PerAlj23}, and because biological networks are believed to implement certain computations by approximation of continuous dynamical systems \cite{VyaGol20}.
-Closing the gap between the more biological SNNs and the more tractable RNNs requires identifying the conditions under which the continuous dynamics of RNNs can be approximated by SNNs \cite{Bre15}.
+Neurons in the brain interact via spikes -- short and stereotyped membrane potential deflections -- commonly modelled as Dirac pulses \cite{RieWar97, GerKis02}.
+SNNs with recurrent connectivity are simplified models of real networks with the essential biological feature of spike-based neuronal communication. {In contrast}, traditional RNNs are continuous dynamical systems {in which} abstract rate neurons directly transmit their firing rate to other neurons, a type of communication which is not biological.
+Despite their inferior realism, RNNs continue to play a central role in theoretical neuroscience because they can be trained by modern machine learning methods \cite{Bar17}, they can be analysed using tools from statistical physics {\cite{AmiGut85b,SomCri88,KuhBos91,MasOst18,PerAlj23}}, and because biological networks are believed to implement computations by approximation of continuous dynamical systems \cite{VyaGol20}.
+Closing the gap between the more biological SNNs and the more tractable RNNs {has remained a challenging theoretical problem \cite{Bre15}}. {This problem is important for neuroscience as it is linked to a fundamental question: given the discontinuous and stochastic nature of spike-based communication \cite{FaiSel08}, how can biological networks produce noise-robust population dynamics \cite{LonRot10, MonWol12}?}